 The parent can be a New Zealand national by descent or by grant – the latter defines the legal situation in which a foreigner receives New Zealand citizenship after obtaining NZ permanent residency, without having blood ties with New Zealand persons.

 Residence in New Zealand can also be obtained on a permanent basis in the situation in which a person applies for the Dependent Child Residence Visa.
-This is available for persons who have an age below 24 years old.
+This is available for persons who are aged below 24 years old.

-The visa grants them the right to permanent residency, the right to study and the right to work (if they meet the age requirements).
+The visa grants them the right to permanent residency, study and work (if they meet the age requirements).
 If the child is a New Zealand descendent, the visa application formality is not necessary.

-- if you want to obtain the New Zealand passport, the application fee for citizenship and passport is of NZD$419,4;
+- if you want to obtain the New Zealand passport, the application fee for citizenship and passport is 6NZD$490;

-- the fee for the issuance of the citizenship and the passport for children below 15 years old is of NZD$329,4;
+- the fee for the issuance of citizenship and the passport for children below 15 years old is NZD$387;

 - a foreigner can be eligible to obtain citizenship by descent if he or she was born outside New Zealand on or after 1 January 1978;